 First Impressions Of Condominiums These Days

 The bluntest way I can summarize what I wish to say in this post is this: I really, really hate how modern condominiums and apartments are designed.
 You are being screwed for your money and being screwed by feng shui.

 Now, why am I talking about all this and where does feng shui come into the picture?

-What I’ve Noticed About Modern Day Condominiums & Apartments
+What I’ve Noticed About Modern-Day Condominiums & Apartments

 If you look at the examples I’ve put above: One thing that you can almost always say for certain is that the main door and master bedroom are always at the diagonal extreme opposite of each other.
-If the main door is at the bottom right, the master bedroom will be at the top left; if the main door is on the bottom left, the master bedroom will be at the top right.
+If the main door is at the bottom right, the master bedroom will be at the top left; if the main door is at the bottom left, the master bedroom will be at the top right.

-You can name any newly developed condominium and it will look like the above: Kingsford Waterbay, Affinity @ Serangoon, Lake Grande, Riverfront Residence and even Jadescape.
+You can name any newly developed condominium that will look like the above: Kingsford Waterbay, Affinity @ Serangoon, Lake Grande, Riverfront Residence and even Jadescape.
 You name it.
 It won’t differ too much.
-You will only find floor plans where the master bedroom is anywhere else but the extreme diagonal opposite from the older apartments from an era where houses weren’t mechanically manufactured or built.
+They look nice on the outside, but staying in them doesn’t give you the same level of satisfaction.

-If I’m spending that kind of money on a house, I would want the house to have perfect or near-perfect feng shui.
-I would not feel good knowing that I’m staying in a less than ideal house especially after witnessing first-hand how things can manifest.
-The sad reality is that you will never find an apartment with perfect or near-perfect feng shui from these modern day condominiums and apartments because of the way it is designed.
+If I’m spending that kind of money on the house, I would want the house to have perfect or near-perfect feng shui.
+I would not feel good knowing I’m staying in a less-than-ideal house, especially after witnessing first-hand how things can manifest.
+If you’re wondering what I mean by that, you’re welcome to go through my other feng shui posts to find out.

-Feng Shui Implications For Modern Day ‘Designs’ & Templates
+Feng Shui Implications For Modern-Day ‘Designs’ & Templates

-If you are fortunate enough, you will end up in a house with generally acceptable feng shui but it will come with certain caveats and it won’t be “perfect” or “near perfect” if I could describe a house that way.
-Take a house under 离门坎主 for example: This would be your 延年宅s where the description goes as such.
+If you are fortunate enough, you will end up in a house with generally acceptable feng shui, but it will come with certain caveats, and it won’t be “perfect” or “near perfect” if I could describe a house that way.
+Take a house under 离门坎主 for example.
+This would be your 延年宅s where the description goes as such.

-Progress for the tenants is still possible under such a house, but the downside is that it is not good for the female of the house health-wise and hence the 久居克妻 stated in the verse from the Chinese classics.
-Just look within your own circle of friends and I am sure you will be able to notice somewhat of a trend when it comes to health.
-For my foreign-readers, 克妻 basically means the wife will be “harmed”.
+Progress for the tenants is still possible in the structures mentioned above, but the downside is that it is not good for the female of the house health-wise, and hence the 久居克妻 stated from the Chinese classics.
+Just look within your circle of friends, and I am sure you will be able to notice somewhat of a trend when it comes to health.
+For my foreign readers, 克妻 means the wife will be “harmed”.

 The Biggest Feng Shui Pity In My Opinion

-I’m in a bit of a unique position to say such things because the nature of my job allows me to visit a lot of houses.
-I’ve seen a lot of these projects go from the showroom phase all the way till completion phase and stepped foot in them as well.
-I’m not a real estate agent trying to sell a house, so I remain objective in how I feel and I suffer from no cognitive dissonance.
+I’m in a bit of a unique position to say such things because the nature of my job allows me to visit many houses.
+I’ve seen many of these projects go from the showroom phase to the completion phase and stepped foot in them too.
+I’m not a real estate agent trying to sell a house, so I remain objective about how I feel and suffer from no cognitive dissonance.

 Feng Shui ‘Masters’ Partnering Up With Developers To Sell Units

-Like I always say: Apply some critical-thinking and learn to make better decisions.
+Like I always say: Apply some critical thinking and learn to make better decisions.
 Don’t just look at the surface of what’s going on.

-The right thing to do would be to get a feng shui practitioner involved in the design process, and not get him or her down after the development plan is finalized or when the construction is complete to say good things about it.
+The right thing to do would be to get a feng shui practitioner involved in the design process and not get him or her down after the development plan is finalized or when the construction is complete to say good things about it.

 How Do These Layouts Impact Us & How Does It Manifest?

-This part has nothing to do with the technicals of feng shui per se and I am purely just sharing my observations.
+This part has nothing to do with the technicals of feng shui per se, and I am just sharing my observations.
 Having visited and audited all these houses, I find myself asking what happens to the tenants who reside in these modern-day condominiums in the long run.
 Things are supposed to manifest according to what’s described in the books, but how exactly?
 This isn’t an issue that affects just a few families – this is happening on a macro level throughout the country because every single development looks the same.
 More and more people from my generation will move into these ‘flawed’ houses.

 Also, good luck trying to sell your house when a recession hits in the next few years and let’s not forget about the people who will lose their jobs during that period.

-I’ve also handled several cases whereby the client sells the house first before starting to look for a place, and the whole process was so rushed that they had to settle for a house with much worse feng shui than their original unit.
+I’ve also handled several cases whereby the client sold the house before starting to look for a place, and the whole process was so rushed that they had to settle for a house with much worse feng shui than their original unit.
 I would rather spend my time and resources finding other ways of growing my wealth.

-Just so you know: The people who will get to build their houses from ground up with and tap into every positive aspect of feng shui would be – you guessed it – the people you are buying these new apartments from.
+Just so you know: The people who will get to build their houses from the ground up and tap into every positive aspect of feng shui would be – you guessed it – the people you are buying these new apartments from.